-Three Undiscovered Gems in Hong Kong to Enhance Your Portfolio
+Three Undiscovered Gems In Hong Kong To Enhance Your Portfolio

 Simply Wall St Value Rating: ★★★★★☆

-Overview: Kinetic Development Group Limited (SEHK:1277) is an investment holding company involved in the extraction and sale of coal products in the People’s Republic of China, with a market cap of HK$9.78 billion.
+Overview: Kinetic Development Group Limited is an investment holding company that focuses on the extraction and sale of coal products in the People’s Republic of China, with a market cap of HK$9.19 billion.

-Operations: Kinetic Development Group generates revenue primarily from the extraction and sale of coal products in China.
-The company's net profit margin stands at 15.75%, reflecting its efficiency in converting revenue into actual profit after expenses.
+Operations: Kinetic Development Group generates revenue primarily from the extraction and sale of coal products.
+The company reported a gross profit margin of 25.67% for the latest period.

-Kinetic Development Group, a small-cap entity in Hong Kong, saw its earnings growth at -22% over the past year, contrasting with the Oil and Gas industry average of -6.8%.
-Their debt to equity ratio improved from 26.6% to 17.6% over five years, and interest payments are well-covered by EBIT (55.7x).
-Trading at 23.7% below fair value estimates, Kinetic recently approved amendments to its articles of association and declared a final dividend of HK$0.05 per share for 2023.
+Kinetic Development Group, trading 28.5% below fair value, has a satisfactory net debt to equity ratio of 4.7%, which is well covered by EBIT at 55.7x interest payments.
+Despite high-quality earnings, the past year's negative earnings growth of -22% contrasts sharply with the industry average of -6.8%.
+Recent events include a final dividend declaration of HK$0.05 per share for FY2023 and amendments to company bylaws approved in May 2024.

-Navigate through the intricacies of Kinetic Development Group with our comprehensive health report here.
+Click here to discover the nuances of Kinetic Development Group with our detailed analytical health report.

-Explore historical data to track Kinetic Development Group's performance over time in our Past section.
+Review our historical performance report to gain insights into Kinetic Development Group's's past performance.

 Guoquan Food (Shanghai)